Substituting a tantalum for a ceramic type will not work, but they can work together very well.

 CAPACITOR NOMENCLATURE -- by Dean Huster

-forums and have hit the old "Q & A" column that I wrote for Poptronics magazine (formerly Electronics Now and Popular Electronics magazines) during its last two years of existence.
+The questions of reading capacitor values, tolerances and their units of measure come up often on various Internet forums and have hit the old "Q & A" column that I wrote for Poptronics magazine (formerly Electronics Now and Popular Electronics magazines) during its last two years of existence.
 Here's an attempt at a global treatise on the subject.

 The Farad, MicroFarad and PicoFarad

 Capacitors have always had farad as the unit of measure, abbreviated "F".
 Since this is a very large unit of measure for most practical capacitors or for most uses of capacitance, you'll find that a millionth of a farad or a million-millionth of a farad are the more common units found on capacitors.
 Yes, these days we can find capacitors with ratings in the tens and hundreds of farads, but those are usually reserved for extremely high-current, low-voltage switching supplies or for a more frivolous use as energy-storage tanks for use with high-power automotive audio power amplifiers.
 This treatise is for "normal" capacitors.

 In scientific notation, we would write 1 millionth of a farad as 1 x 10-6 farad.
 In electronics, since we deal with so many component values and circuit values on even the smallest schematic or product, the metric prefix form is used for an electronic shorthand to keep the scribbling to a minimum.
 That prefix form uses letter symbols to take the place of the scientific notation--or more accurately, the engineering notation--that would otherwise accompany a unit of measure.
 The metric prefix form replaces the engineering notation [Note 1] that would otherwise be used in front of the unit of measure.
 That list follows.